Community

 Want to boost your TikTok search rankings?
 Download our free TikTok SEO Cheat Sheet for tips to get more eyes on your content.

-Short-form learning involves educational content doled out in bite-sized chunks, making it perfect for a platform like TikTok.
-In its Digital Learning Trends 2023 Report, online course platform Thinkific forecasted that microlearning will see a huge boost this year.
-In particular, 41% of the people it surveyed think short-form content is great for discovering new topics.
+According to Thinkific’s Digital Learning Trends 2023 Report, microlearning will see a huge boost this year.
+In particular, 41% of the people surveyed think short-form content is great for discovering new topics.
 Meanwhile, more than half of them prefer consuming content on their phone than anywhere else.

 What TikTok creators can do